ConnectEverything/ngs-feedback/README.md

 <img src="static/Synadia_Logo_new_font_only_black.png" alt="Synadia Communications logo" width="200"/>

-# NGS Issues
+# NGS Feedback

 The purpose of this repository is for discussion around Synadia's [NGS](https://synadia.com/ngs), including issues, questions, comments, and feature requests for users and customers of NGS.
 We will provide answers to questions and resolve problems to the best of our effort.

-## Questions, Issues and Feature requests
+## Questions, Feature requests, and Issues

 For general questions don't forget to first check out our [NGS FAQ](https://docs.synadia.com/other-resources/faq).